St John's Church, Duxford: Interior

 The Norman round-headed tower arches date from the 12th century.
 The west arch has three attached columns, and the east arch has a single column.
 At the base of the east arch is a pair of carved dogs.
 In the chapel are two ogee-headed niches and a cinquefoil-headed piscina.
 There is a niche with a round head on the east wall of the nave.
 The font dates from the 13th century, and has a plain octagonal bowl on a clunch pedestal.
 The communion rail, dating from the late 17th century, has barley-twist balusters.
 The benches date from the late 15th century, and the floor tiles from the 18th century.
 Inside the church is a variety of wall decorations, from medieval wall paintings to graffiti, some dating as late as the Second World War.
 From the medieval period are the images of two bishops in the north aisle, two further figures thought to represent Christ and the coronation of the Virgin Mary, and fragments of a possible Christ of the Trades which depicts working implements and would remind the congregation to keep the Sabbath holy, and that by using such working tools Christ would be wounded in turn.
 There is an Agnus Dei under the east tower arch flanked on either side by angels.
 On the west wall of the chancel are depictions of saints, including a female saint (possibly St Margaret) being tortured, as well as scenes from the Crucifixion and deposition of Christ.
 In the north chapel and arcade are graffiti from the time it was used as a school, some of which are in Latin.
 In the chancel is a long desk with copious graffiti, of particular note are two small coffins with skeletons visible inside.
 The most recent item in the nave is a depiction of Christ drawn by a look-out soldier during World War II.
-Also in the church are marks on stones caused by sharpening arrows during the Middle Ages.

 External features

-In the churchyard are two tombs, one bearing dates in the 19th century, the other without an inscription, which are designated as Grade II listed buildings.
+In the churchyard are two chest tombs, one bearing dates in the 19th century, the other without an inscription, which are designated as Grade II listed buildings.
+The churchyard has been cleared of its headstones which now line the westernmost wall.
+Many had fallen or were in danger of doing so, and the yard is now in the care of Duxford Parish Council who found it easier to maintain.
+There is a "no mow' policy in place for most of the year in certain parts of the churchyard excepting access up to and around the church.
+There is an abundance of snowdrops in early spring, cowslips in late spring and ox-eye daisies, grasses and orchids in the summer.